Robert Fong: Issues Facing the Board

 During his time on the board, several controversial issues were dealt with including but not limited to charter schools, teacher contracts, and the California Administrative Services Authority (CASA), a pension plan for top administrators that many considered legally questionable.

-With regards to charter schools, the primary issue was the closure of Sacramento High School, the city's oldest high school, and letting St. HOPE, an organization run by Kevin Johnson a former NBA star who is now Sacramento's mayor take it over.
+With regard to charter schools, the primary issue was the closure of Sacramento High School, the city's oldest high school, and letting St. HOPE, an organization run by Kevin Johnson, a former NBA star who later became Sacramento's mayor, take it over.
 Due to his support of the conversion, Fong had a recall drive looming against him by the Take Back Our Schools Committee.

-In regards to the pension plan, CalPERS, the public employee retirement system in California found that the plan was invalid and that the district owed millions to the retirement system.
+In regard to CASA, CalPERS, the public employee retirement system in California, found that it was invalid and that the district owed millions to the retirement system.
 Another audit found it legally questionable and that it possibly left the district owing ten million dollars in liability.

 Other Community Service

 Fong has served as the president of the Asian American Bar Association of Sacramento.
-He also served on the Asian Pacific Chamber of Commerce board of directors.
-He was also a board member of the Central Valley Regional Water Quality Control Board.
+He also served on the Asian Pacific Chamber of Commerce board of directors and was a member of the Central Valley Regional Water Quality Control Board.

 2004 Election

-Fong declared his candidacy for the 4th district council seat which covers much of the Land Park area of Sacramento after Jimmie Yee, who had served on the city council since 1992 except for a brief stint in 2000 announced that he was not going to run again.
+Fong declared his candidacy for the 4th district council seat which covers much of the Land Park area of Sacramento after Jimmie Yee, who had served on the city council since 1992 except for a brief stint in 2000, announced that he was not going to run again.
 Fong faced minimal opposition, garnering 77% of the vote to his opponent, Joan King's, 23% of the vote.
 Joan King, a PR consultant, had been one of the people who attempted to pursue the recall bid against Fong for his actions on the school board.

 Arena Tax

-Fong was a big proponent along with then mayor Heather Fargo of Measures Q and R which were on the 2006 ballot that would have levied a sales tax against Sacramento residents in order to build a new arena for the Sacramento Kings at the Railyards in Downtown Sacramento.
+Fong was a big proponent, along with then mayor Heather Fargo, of Measures Q and R which were on the 2006 ballot that would have levied a sales tax against Sacramento residents in order to build a new arena for the Sacramento Kings at the Railyards in Downtown Sacramento.